-Whilst this method is straightforward and less time consuming, it only provides for one person's perspective of the employee's performance, and if that person is removed, or manages a large staff, then questions may be raised about how full and fair the appraisal is.
+Whilst this method is straightforward and less time consuming, it only provides for one person's perspective of the employee's performance.
+If that person is removed, or manages a large staff, questions may arise on how full and fair the appraisal is.
 It is also vulnerable to power relationships, and the discussion may not be as full and frank as necessary.